swcarpentry/DEPRECATED-bc/python/flow_control/Readme.md

 print "Katy" not in beatles # this is also TRUE.
 ```

-There is also a comparison to determine if two variables reference the same object.
-Two different objects can have the same value, so return true for an equality comparison:
+The `is` keyword tests if two variables refer to the same object.
+For example:

 ```python
 a = 1234